Sleep Apnea Treatment in Annapolis, MD

 Sleep apnea is a relatively common sleep disorder that is defined by brief pauses in breathing while sleeping.
 Sometimes, the pauses can be minutes long, until you choke or cough and continue breathing normally.
 This can be very restrictive and make getting a good night’s rest very difficult.
 As you can imagine, it’s hard to get a diagnosis on sleep apnea because it happens when you’re asleep, so you may go months or even years without realizing that you have sleep apnea.

 The sleep specialists at Annapolis Asthma, Pulmonary & Sleep Specialists provide diagnostic testing and conduct sleep studies for the diagnosis of sleep apnea.
-Since there are different types of sleep apnea an accurate diagnosis is needed before a treatment plan can be formulated.
-Learn about the different types of sleep apnea and call our office in Annapolis, MD at (410) 266-1644 or book your appointment online today!
+Since there are different types of sleep apnea, an accurate diagnosis is needed before a treatment plan can be formulated.
+Our board-certified sleep specialists will take the time to fully evaluate your sleep apnea symptoms in order to determine the treatment option that is best for you.
+To schedule a consultation at our sleep center in Annapolis, MD, please call (410) 266-1644 today!

 Obstructive Sleep Apnea